AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-alwayson-availability-groups.md

 ### VM size, storage settings
 On **VM size, storage settings** choose a SQL Server virtual machine size and review the other settings.

 * **SQL Server virtual machine size** is the Azure virtual machine size for both SQL Servers.
 Choose a virtual machine size appropriate for your workload.
 If you are building this environment for the tutorial use **DS2**.
 For production workloads, choose a virtual machine size that can support the workload.
 Many production workloads require **DS4** or larger.
 The template builds two virtual machines of this size and installs SQL Server on each one.
-For more information, see [Sizes for virtual machines](/documentation/articles/virtual-machines-windows-sizes/).
+For more information, see [Sizes for virtual machines](../../virtual-machines-windows-sizes.md).

-> [AZURE.NOTE]
+> [!NOTE]
 > Azure installs Enterprise Edition of SQL Server.
 The cost depends on the edition and the virtual machine size.
-For detailed information about current costs, see [virtual machines Pricing](/pricing/details/virtual-machines/#Sql).
+For detailed information about current costs, see [virtual machines Pricing](https://www.azure.cn/pricing/details/virtual-machines/#Sql).
 >
 >